What Are the Benefits of Walking?

 Getting the blood circulating helps the white blood cells in the immune system roam around as needed, fighting off pathogens.

-Because walking reduces stress, too, this assists with immune defense because stress causes impaired immunity.
+Because walking reduces stress, too, and this assists with immune defense because stress causes impaired immunity.

 Is Walking Good for Sleep?